- Home

 However you like to spend your time, there are plenty of unique and exciting events to enjoy across the UK this February.
 From food and music festivals to events celebrating history and nature, we hope there’s something for everyone on this list.

-For more fun day-out ideas, head over to the art and culture or travel sections of our website.
+For more fun day-out ideas, head over to our art and culture or travel sections.
 Here, you’ll find everything from foodie hotspots and must-see historic sites to scenic walking routes and staycation inspiration.

 What trips and activities do you have planned for this February?
 Have any of the ideas on our list sparked your interest?
 We’d be interested to hear from you in the comments below.